 Living and studying abroad in Amsterdam, there was no shortage of interesting things to do on a daily basis.
 Of course there were the incredible museums, the World War II monuments, Anne Frank House, the palaces, and the fascinating architecture to explore daily.
 There is also the food, which is an amalgamation of different cultural traditions acquired by the Dutch when they were a naval superpower.
 One can explore the culinary delights of Indonesian, South African, Thai, Middle Eastern, as well as a plethora of European fare.
 And, of course, one has not truly visited Amsterdam without stopping by a French Fries stand; served in a paper cone, with mayonnaise on top!

 It is difficult to pinpoint just one favorite thing to do in Amsterdam.
 However, if I have to choose, it would be enjoying a beer with friends on the sidewalk with everyone after work or school, and just people-watching.
 The Dutch gather at the bar, and the sidewalks are peppered with high tables for the bar patrons, everyone chatting, laughing, and being among friends.
 Watching that, and being in the middle of it, even when I didn’t speak the language, is probably my favorite memory of this incredible city.

-Ahmad Refky is the Interim Senior Director of Program Management.
+Ahmad Refky is the Vice President of International Operations.